 All permanent full-time employees are required to begin participation in the retirement system upon employment.
-Prior to April 2011, all permanent part-time employees, who had attained the age of 20, could exercise the option to begin participation in the retirement system.
-Effective April 2011, the age requirement decreased to 18.
+All permanent part-time employees, who have attained the age of 18 years, may exercise the option to begin participation in the retirement system.